 Minnesota Obesity Prevention Center

 The University of Minnesota Obesity Prevention Center (OPC) provides leadership and coordination at the local, national, and international level for multidisciplinary research, policy, and education.
-The Center focuses on understanding and responding to the pernicious epidemic of excessive weight
+The Center focuses on understanding and responding to the pernicious epidemic of excessive weight gain and obesity.

 National Heart, Lung and Blood Institute (NHLBI)